ava-labs/avalanchego/vms/platformvm/warp/README.md

 # Avalanche Warp Messaging

-Avalanche Warp Messaging (AWM) provides a primitive for Cross-Subnet Communication on the Avalanche Network.
+Avalanche Warp Messaging (AWM) provides a primitive for cross-subnet communication on the Avalanche Network.

-The Avalanche P-Chain provides an index of every Subnet's validator set on the Avalanche Network including a BLS Public Key registered to validators (as of the [Banff Upgrade](https://github.com/ava-labs/avalanchego/releases/v1.9.0)).
-AWM utilizes the weighted validator sets stored on the P-Chain to build a Cross-Subnet Communication Protocol between any two Subnets on the Avalanche Network.
+The Avalanche P-Chain provides an index of every Subnet's validator set on the Avalanche Network, including the BLS public key of each validator (as of the [Banff Upgrade](https://github.com/ava-labs/avalanchego/releases/v1.9.0)).
+AWM utilizes the weighted validator sets stored on the P-Chain to build a cross-subnet communication protocol between any two Subnets on the Avalanche Network.

-Any Virtual Machine (VM) on Avalanche, can integrate Avalanche Warp Messaging to send and receive verifiable messages across Avalanche Subnets.
+Any Virtual Machine (VM) on Avalanche can integrate Avalanche Warp Messaging to send and receive messages across Avalanche Subnets.

 ## Background